St. Nick's secret gifts

 Your comments about this column are welcome ~ e-mail Fern at

-and the various loving and caring activities we cherish during Christmas and Hanukkah.
-I always find it interesting when I learn about
+candles and the various loving and caring activities we cherish during Christmas and Hanukkah.
+I always find it interesting when I

-was inspired by an actual person.
-Nicholas of Myra was a fourth-century bishop who lived in Asia Minor, the area known today as Turkey.
+Santa Claus was inspired by an actual person.
+Nicholas of Myra was a fourth-century bishop who lived in Asia Minor, the area known

 Cincinnati and St. Louis—celebrate St. Nick’s Day similar to Europeans.